 The NIHR Global Health Research Unit on Respiratory Health (RESPIRE) at The University of Edinburgh was funded as part of the NIHR Global Health Research Programme in 2016/17.
 It is one of 13 Units funded across the UK, and one of two at the University of Edinburgh.

-The RESPIRE collaboration spans across Asia with organisations in Bangladesh, India, Malaysia and Pakistan working in partnership with the University of Edinburgh.
+IPCRG is a partner in the RESPIRE collaboration which spans south Asia, working with our IPCRG colleagues and other partner organisations in Bangladesh, India, Malaysia and Pakistan, led by the University of Edinburgh.
 Together, we seek to identify and tackle some of the biggest causes of illness and death in the region – respiratory diseases.